ARE YOU A YOUNG ADULT COPING WITH STRESS FROM A NEW OR CHRONIC MEDICAL CONDITION?

 - Reduce the need for inpatient hospitalization

-The YAS includes four programs:
+The YAS includes the following programs:

 In each of the programs the focus is to help the young person in recovery return to pursuing their life goals, and with the treatment they need to achieve those goals.